The Tenant Bill of Rights is a tenant-led campaign to win stronger protections for renters in Madison.

 What does this mean?

-Right to Stay in Place: The right to continue living in their current residence without being evicted, with some exceptions for severe non-payment of rent, significant property damage, or violations of lease agreements.
+Right to Remain: The right to continue living in their current residence without being evicted, with some exceptions for severe non-payment of rent, significant property damage, or violations of lease agreements.

 This looks like: